atomjump/medimage-co-nz-content-only/technical-guide.md

 sudo ufw allow 5566/tcp
 ```

-See more details on a Ubuntu firewall setup in this article.
+See more details on a Ubuntu firewall setup in this article: https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server

 To track logs: